kennytilton/mxtodomvc/README.md

 The *Matrix* dataflow library endows application state with causal power over other such state, freeing the developer from the burden of propagating unpredictable change across highly interdependent models.

-It does so simply by altering what happens when we read and write individual properties.
+It does so simply by altering what happens when we read and write individual properties:

-* when A reads B, B remembers
+* when A reads B, B remembers;
-* when we write to B, B tells A
+* when we write to B, B tells A.

 What does it mean for A to read B, ie., for one property to read another?
 ````clojure